sobiness/CityChase--Treasure-Hunt-of-Cities/README.md

 City Chase: Treasure Hunt Game with Mapbox GL JS

 Introduction:
-The Treasure Hunt Game is a web-based interactive game that allows players to search for hidden treasure on a map using Mapbox GL JS, a powerful and versatile mapping library.
+The CityChase is a web-based interactive game that allows players to search for hidden treasure on a map using Mapbox GL JS, a powerful and versatile mapping library.
 The game is designed to be engaging, fun, and challenging, with players using their geographic skills to locate the hidden treasure by making guesses and receiving clues based on their proximity to the treasure location.

 Technologies Used:
 Mapbox GL JS: A JavaScript library that provides tools for displaying interactive maps with vector tiles, including features like zooming, panning, and adding custom markers.